 While we carefully select our recommended apps, Active Nottingham is not responsible for any of the content provided.
 Please follow all safety instructions carefully and enjoy your workout.

-If you’re not shielding or isolating, you can still be active outside.
-Remember to keep your distance from others, tat least two metres (three paces) away from people when you’re out and about.
+Remember to keep your distance from others, at least two metres (three paces) away from people when you’re out and about.

 Please stay safe if you choose to exercise outdoors – follow all government guidance on exercising outside.